abeidahmed/weather-app-js/README.md

 - Display city's current weather status.
 Eg: clear, cloudy, rainy, etc
 - Change the background of the app dynamically according to the city's current weather status
+- Toggle temperature unit between Celsius and Fahrenheit (the state is persistent)

 ## Built with